Dey Street Books | 2019

 It’s batshit crazy.
 And riveting.

-If you like true crime, profiling and psychology behind it all, this book is a must-read.
+If you like true crime, profiling and the psychology behind it all, this book is a must-read.

 The legendary FBI criminal profiler, number-one New York Times bestselling author, and inspiration for the hit Netflix show Mindhunter delves deep into the lives and crimes of four of the most disturbing and complex predatory killers, offering never-before-revealed details about his profiling process, and divulging the strategies used to crack some of America’s most challenging cases.